d3vhaun/d3vhaun/README.md

  - 🧑‍💻 Hello World.
+ - just created this new Project "D3V3L0PB3ARS"
- - i worke with note.js since 2 y
+ - i ve been working with node.js over 2 y now
- - nothing really valuable because its just a hobby
+ - it's a hobby only, and i am still improving